Dismental/Dismental/README.md

 There's a `/Godot/.gdlintignore` file where you can include files that should be ignored by the linter when directories looked through.

 # Scripts
 There are some scripts included to automate certain workflows.

-Run these scripts using `sh ./<script-name>.sh`.
+Run these scripts using `sh ./<script-name>.sh` when at the root of the repository.

-* gdnative_compile_run
+**gdnative_compile_run**

 This will compile the gdnative source files & directly run the main scene, easy for quick debugging when developing.

+# Developer Team
+- Kevin van der Werff, Producer & Communication
+- Onno Gieling, Lead Playtesting
+- Jonas Duifs, Interaction Designer
+- Pepijn Klop, Lead Designer
+- Gees Brouwers, Lead Artist & SFX Designer
+- Jeroen Janssen, Lead Programmer